Alaska Department of Fish and Game

 Secondary Site Navigation

-In season, management of Alaskan scallop fishery harvest is achieved using "guideline harvest levels" (GHLs), which are established at the beginning of each fishing season.
+Management of the Alaska scallop fishery is achieved using "guideline harvest levels" (GHLs) which are established at the beginning of each fishing season.
 In addition to GHLs, most scallop fisheries have crab bycatch limits.
 Fisheries are closed when either GHLs or bycatch limits are met.
-Large areas of productive scallop habitat are also closed to scallop dredging as an additional precautionary measure to maintain fishery productivity.
+Large areas of productive scallop habitat are also closed to scallop dredging.

 The management regime requires preseason, in season, and long-term information.
 Preseason information on population size and health is needed to set biologically appropriate GHLs.
 In season, observers regularly submit information on scallop harvest and crab bycatch which is used to close the fishery when limits are met.
 Information on scallop biology (growth rates, size at maturity, and maximum age) is needed to help evaluate stock condition and productivity to further refine regulations.